queckezz/object-flatten/readme.md

 [![Test coverage][coveralls-image]][coveralls-url]
 [![Js Standard Style][standard-image]][standard-url]

 Flatten a nested object based on a predicate function.
-The keys are rewritten to `path.to.nested.object` paths.
+The keys are rewritten to `path.to.nested.object`.

 ## Install